Splash Pharmaceuticals

 PhotoThera is currently hiring for the following positions: Sr. Software Engineer Mechanical Engineer Configuration Management Engineer Sr. Electrical Engineer Send your resume and cover letter to ktitano@photothera.com, or go to www.photothera.com for further information.
 Specialties laser, medical device, eschemic, stroke, infrared

-Lumidigm Inc. is a biometric technology company focused on delivering secure and reliable identification and verification solutions.
-The company specializes in developing identification technology that utilizes optical skin tissue measurements to produce high-quality images consistently, regardless of environmental conditions.
-Lumidigm's biometric identity management services are applicable across various sectors, including civil identification, point-of-sale systems, time and attendance tracking, and both physical and logical access control.
-Additionally, their technology extends to portable electronic device applications, ensuring that everyone is identifiable in a convenient manner.
+Lumidigm Inc. is a biometric technology company focused on providing secure and reliable identification and verification solutions.
+The company specializes in developing identification technology that utilizes optical skin tissue measurements, enabling its sensors to produce high-quality images consistently, regardless of environmental conditions.
+Lumidigm's biometric identity management solutions cater to various applications, including civil identification, point-of-sale systems, time and attendance tracking, and physical and logical access control.
+Additionally, the company offers its technology for portable electronic devices, ensuring that everyone can be accurately and conveniently identified.

 MetaCarta